STACK service specifications

 List-of-comma-separated-bands

-This second mandatory parameter is a list of bands expressed as a comma separated list of common band names.
-It defines, for each input-reference product, the list of common band names to extract.
+This second mandatory parameter is a list of comma separated single band assets.
+It defines, for each input-reference product, the list of single band assets to extract.
 There's a one-to-one mapping between the input-reference and the assets parameters.
-The list of single-band geophysical assets to be used for the co-location shall be given as a list of comma separated items following the following convention:

 reference_dataset_number.single_band_asset